Bernabéu (stadium): UEFA Champions League finals

+Copa Libertadores

 The two-legged 2018 CONMEBOL Copa Libertadores final pitted Argentine archrivals of Buenos Aires in Boca Juniors and River Plate against each other in the final for the first time.
 The first leg was held at Boca Juniors' home pitch, La Bombonera, on 11 November 2018, ending in a 2–2 draw with no away goal rule applied.

 During the planned second leg on 24 November 2018 at El Monumental, the home stadium of River Plate, numerous River Plate fans threw glass bottles, bricks, dirts, stones, sands at the Boca Juniors team bus headed to the stadium, injuring numerous players as a result.
-CONMEBOL postponed the match and moved the second leg to Europe for 9 December 2018 in Madrid, a neutral site, for security and travel reasons.
-Both sets of fans attended the match as River Plate won 3–1 after extra time (5–3 on aggregate) to lift the trophy outside of South America for the first time.
+CONMEBOL postponed and moved the second leg to Europe for 9 December 2018 on neutral ground at the Bernabéu for security and travel reasons.

+Both sets of fans attended the match, and Darío Benedetto opened the scoring for Boca before Lucas Pratto equalised for River.
+With no further goals in normal time and no away goal rule, the match went to extra time.
+Wilmar Barrios was sent off for a second yellow card in the 92nd minute, and Juan Fernando Quintero then gave River the lead.
+Former Real Madrid midfielder Fernando Gago then went off injured, reducing Boca to 9 players having used all their substitutions, and Gonzalo Martínez raced the length of the pitch for a clincher into an empty net as Boca sent goalkeeper Esteban Andrada forward in search of an equaliser with time running out.
+River Plate won 3–1 (5–3 on aggregate) to lift the trophy outside of South America for the first time.
+The second leg of the final was also the first Superclásico to be played outside South America.